-The above table shows a generally good fit along the Proposed CBC, with all time periods meeting the required TII/TAG guidance for absolute/percentage difference.
-Although the guidance is not fully met for GEH, a review of GEH <10 shows that most turns are within guidance.
-The numbers of turns within 10% of the observed proportions is all either above or close to 85%, indicating the distribution of the flow across the arms is sufficiently accurate.
+The above table shows a good fit along the proposed CBC, all time periods are close to TII/TAG guidance for absolute/percentage difference in 85% of cases but do all fall within the mid to high 70% range.
+The guidance compared to GEH is lower, but the numbers of turns within 10% of the observed proportions is all either above or close to the proposed target of 85% of cases, indicating the distribution of the flow across the arms is sufficiently accurate.